wp-plugins/ui-labs/readme.txt

 1. Experiment #1 - Colour-Coded Post Statuses
 2. Experiment #2 - New 3.2 Admin Bar
+3. Experiment #3 - Server Identification

 == Changelog ==

+= 1.2 (2011-10-xx) =
+* New: Experiment number 3, server identification colour coding.
+Adds a coloured bar to the top of WP admin to easily identify when you're editing dev/staging/live site.

 = 1.1.3 (2011-08-21) =
 * Fixed: Bug where post titles were invisible for non admin users.
 Props RyanImel.